top of page

 So without further ado lets start with my favourite Backpacks.
 When I first started hiking I bought my first ever day hiking pack from McKINLEY.
 The Lynx 28L Day Pack has been well loved and been on some pretty epic adventures.
 It's small enough for small hikes but big enough for longer day hikes, Cody even took this pack overnight (Which I totally don't recommend lol.)
 This pack was relativley inexpensive, I believe I spent $60 or less.

 My favourite brand and pack for overnight packs has to be Osprey.
 For so many reasons I love these packs.
 They have lifetime warranty and will fix or replace anything that rips or tears from it.
-I have the Kyte 43 L which is pretty small compared to the one I borrowed which is an Ariel Plus 60 L. I recently have purchased a 65L and it's amazing for multi-day hiking.
+I have the Kyte 43 L which is pretty small compared to an Ariel Plus 60 L. I recently have purchased a 65L and it's amazing for multi-day hiking.
 My 34 L is perfect for a single night, you'll want to invest in a 60-65 L if you plan to do multi-day hikes.
 These are also great as they have a removable day hiking pack.
 These are more of an investment but well worth it.
 They start at $389, I also have 2 Osprey Child Carriers, that I love and will do a separate section explaining those, because I love them that much.

 BLADDERS: